Digital signage

 Cirque du Soleil

-Well, this is not Cinemark.
-It's the menu board I designed for Cirque du Soleil when they stopped by S.Paulo, Brazil.
+This is Cirque du Soleil concession digital menu board I designed when they stopped by S.Paulo, Brazil.

 This promotional 4 screen switches back and forth with the actual products prices.